5 Common English Grammar Mistakes (And How to Fix Them)

 What to Do Next

 Each of these mistakes has its own exercise on EngQuiz Pro.
-The fastest way to fix a grammar mistake is not to memorise the rule — it is to practice until the correct form feels wrong to skip.
+The fastest way to fix a grammar mistake is not to memorise the rule; it is to practice until the correct form feels wrong to skip.

 Pick the mistake you make most often, do the exercise, and check back in a week.
+If you are working towards upper-intermediate, the B1 to B2 grammar roadmap shows how these mistakes fit into the full progression.

 Frequently Asked Questions

-Why do I keep making the same grammar mistakes even after I learn the rule?
 Knowing a rule and using it automatically are different skills.
 Conscious grammar knowledge takes 6–12 weeks of deliberate practice to become instinctive.
 The key is consistent, low-stakes practice — short exercises every day beat one long session per week.

-Do native speakers make these mistakes?
 Yes, though they make a different set.
 Native speakers often confuse less/fewer, misuse apostrophes, and use double negatives informally.
 The mistakes in this guide are specifically patterns from learner error analysis.

-Which of these mistakes matters most in a job interview or formal exam?
 Subject-verb agreement errors and article mistakes are the most noticeable to native speaker employers and examiners.
 Present perfect/past simple errors are very common and often forgiven at B1 level but penalised at B2+.